Accidents on the Employer's Premises Before or After Working Hours in Louisiana Workers Compensation

 The fact that an employee spends his or her standby time doing something for his own entertainment or benefit does not mean that the employee cannot recover workers compensation benefits if the employee is injured during that stand-by time.

 However, if an employee abandons his post of duty, or engages in conduct that was clearly prohibited or totally unreasonable, then in all likelihood, that employee will not be able to recover workers compensation benefits if the employee is injured during that time.

 Employees “On Call”

-There are some employee who are “on call” twenty-four hours a day, and often use an employer-provided vehicle for that reason.
+There are some employees who are “on-call” twenty-four hours a day, and often use an employer-provided vehicle for that reason.

 For example, workers compensation was denied for the death of a highway department electrician who was on twenty-four stand-by duty to repair traffic signals and permitted to use a department vehicle for that purpose.
 However, when he was fatally injured, this employee was returning in the vehicle from a visit to friends.

 Also, workers compensation was denied for an allegedly “on-call” employee who was fatally injured while trying to start his employer's vehicle after he had spent several hours on a Saturday evening in a bar.